hololinked-dev/docs/docs/beginners-guide/articles/object-proxy.md

 spectrometer.subscribe_event("intensity_measurement_event", callbacks=update_plot)
 ```

+It is possible to also use bound methods as callbacks.
 To unsubscribe from an event, use `unsubscribe_event` method:

 ```py title="unsubscribe_event()" linenums="1"
 spectrometer.unsubscribe_event("intensity_measurement_event")